patrickmmartin/2.8284271247461900976033774484194/article.md

 Graphical explanation:

 	pick a trial value
-	search for the zero by building a triangle from the current trial input and output and the gradient at that point, (for which the prior factoid is handy).
+	search for the zero by building the line passing through the current trial input and output at the gradient of the function at that point
 		- a numerically estimated gradient will do, for _discussion points_. the intersection of that triangle with zero is the new trial exit when desired accuracy attained